-Woman Has Suffered From Seizures For The Past 20 Years, But Now She Has The Greatest ProtectorAshley Maisano
+Woman Has Suffered From Seizures For The Past 20 Years, Says Dog Saved Her Life

-23-year-old Kiara Williamson has cerebral palsy and cri du chat, a chromosomal disorder, and a seizure disorder.
-She can have two to 45 seizures a day, and always needs someone watching her at all times.
+Kiara Williamson suffers from cerebral palsy, seizures, and cri du chat, a chromosomal disorder.
+She can have two to 45 seizures a day, and needs someone watching her at all times.

 That’s where Diego comes in.
-Diego is a Goldendoodle is specially trained to sense when Kiara is about to have a seizure.
+Diego is a Golden Doodle specially trained to sense when Kiara is about to have a seizure.
 When her seizures start and she begins to bite or slap herself, Diego nudges her, wedging his face between hers so he takes the blow instead of her.

 Her mother, Anitra Williamson didn’t even take a shower for 20 years unless her daughter was without arms’ reach for fear of losing her to a seizure.

 “When Kiara first got Diego she said ‘thank you for saving my life,’” Anitra Williamson told the Detroit Free Press.
 “I knew he would impact Kiara’s life but I never realized how much he would impact my life.’’